chall3ng3r/GameOn/README.md

 # Contribute
 GameOn is developed with Visual Studio 2015 Community edition.
 Use the same version to open and work with this project.

-The installer is made with NSIS, the script is in Installer folder.
+The installer is made with NSIS, and script is in Installer folder.